 #5.
 Aligning to buyer's journey

-Reps should be coached to understand and interpret what is happening on the buyer’s side and anticipate when to compete and when not to.
-This may require a more formal coaching approach, where reps complete a series of coaching activities that test knowledge on each phase of buyer’s journey, how to speak to each one and what types of content to use that will resonate with the buyer.
+Coach reps to understand and interpret what is happening on the buyer's side and anticipate when to compete and when not to.
+It may require a more formal coaching approach, where reps complete a series of coaching activities to test knowledge of each phase of the buyer's journey, how to speak to each one and what types of content will resonate with the buyer.

 #6.
 Communication skills

-Strong communication skills enable reps to build supportive relationships with colleagues and clients, Jenn says.
-She says reps need to be able to drive value-based conversations with prospects and articulate the value of the company and products.
-The critical part of this is listening to a description of the client’s business challenges and coming up with possible ways to address them.
-Reps can do this by facilitating a needs-focused dialogue and showing empathy, clear communication and specific calls to action, such as proposing next steps or laying out what to expect moving forward.
+Strong communication skills enable reps to build supportive relationships with colleagues and clients.
+Reps need to drive value-based conversations with prospects and articulate the company's value and products.
+The critical part of this is listening to a description of the client's business challenges and finding possible ways to address them.
+Reps can do this by facilitating a needs-focused dialogue and showing empathy, clear communication, and specific calls to action, such as proposing next steps or laying out what to expect moving forward.

 Have reps record videos or do role-plays practicing mock conversations where they articulate value, evaluate business challenges and outline possible solutions and next steps.